Lead Generation Strategies for Technology Companies

 This is why your marketing department is harping on you to build buyer personas, conducting surveys, and collecting valuable data from every possible source.
 All of this information is the fuel that ignites your brand story and makes it come to life for your prospects, driving them to inevitably sign up for your solution.

-3. Educate Consistently
+3. Continually Educate

 Just assume that your ideal clients know nothing about what you do, how you do it, and why you do it.
 Assume that it is your duty to educate your prospects on every piece of the process and take that duty seriously.